-Roles and Responsibilities
+Roles and Responsibilities:

-Responsibilities of the School's Attendance Leader
+Responsibilities of the School's Attendance Leader - Sue Sayers

-The Headteacher will oversee, direct and co-ordinate the school's work in promoting regular and improved attendance and will ensure the Attendance Policy is consistently applied throughout the school.
-He will also ensure that attendance is both recorded accurately and analysed.
-He will ensure that attendance issues are identified at an early stage and that support is put in place to deal with any difficulties.
+The Headteacher (supported by the Assistant Head, Home-School Link Worker and Attendance Administrator) will oversee, direct and co-ordinate the school's work in promoting regular and improved attendance and will ensure the Attendance Policy is consistently applied throughout the school.
+They will also ensure that attendance is both recorded accurately and analysed.
+They will ensure that attendance issues are identified at an early stage and that support is put in place to deal with any difficulties.